Lake Tauca: Environmental consequences

 Some fossil water reserves in the dry Andes formed during the Tauca phase, the groundwater in the northern Chilean Central Valley, around Peinado in the Puna and part of the groundwater under Pampa del Tamarugal for example date back to the Lake Tauca wet phase.
 Lake Tauca may have supplied water to the Rio de la Plata region, sustaining life there during dry periods.

 The Lake Tauca and preceding cycles left evaporite deposits, with sediment layers left by the lake in the Salar de Uyuni reaching a thickness of 6 m.
 The salts are continually washed out and re-deposited by ephemeral rainfall, causing the salt surfaces of the Salars to become very flat and smooth.
-The high aerosol content of the air in the Uyuni region has been attributed to fine sediments left by Lake Tauca.
+The submergence of a large part of the Altiplano under Lake Tauca reduced the production of dust there and its supply to Patagonia, but also replenished sediments, increasing dust supply once Lake Tauca dried up.
+Wind removed the freshly exposed sediments of Lake Tauca as it dried up; the high aerosol content of the air in the Uyuni region has been attributed to fine sediments left by Lake Tauca.
 Diatomaceous deposits containing clay or calc were left behind by the lake, and ulexite deposits were formed by sediments in its deltas.

 The taxonomic similarity between fish species of the genus Orestias in Lauca National Park and Salar de Carcote has been attributed to these watersheds' being part of Lake Tauca; in general the evolution of these fish was heavily influenced by the various lake cycles including these that preceded the Tauca cycle.
-The drying of the ancient lakes would have fragmented amphibious habitats, generating separate populations.
-Lake Tauca and its predecessors may have created a productive environment that was populated by mammals like glyptodonts, Gomphotheriidae, Megatheriidae and Toxodontidae; the Atacama Altiplano had far more life than today during the Tauca cycle, including now-extinct deer and horses.
-On the other hand, the Altiplano lakes would have separated the animal and plant populations.
+The drying of the ancient lakes would have fragmented amphibious habitats, generating separate populations, a similar process affected plants and animals during the lakes' existence.